netgainsystems/docs/content/cloud_vista/sysadmin/tools/diagnostic/mibbrowser.md

 slug: mibbrowser
 ---

-This tool helps user to load the devices’ MIBs file to NetGain EM server, to browse OID information and to allow user to know the particular OID of the device.
+This tool helps user to load the devices’ MIBs file to {{% company %}} Infrastructure Monitoring server, to browse OID information and to allow user to know the particular OID of the device.

 Click on \<MIB Browser> and then click on <+Load new mib>.